Table of Contents

 Printable AA Step 8 Worksheets

-Relevant Step 8 Data & Statistics
+Step 8 Outcomes: Data & Statistics

-• According to a 2022 study published in Alcoholism Treatment Quarterly73% of individuals who completed Step 8 reported improved emotional well-being and interpersonal relationships after making their amends list.
+- According to a 2022 study published in Alcoholism Treatment Quarterly, 73% of individuals who completed Step 8 reported improved emotional well-being and interpersonal relationships after making their amends list.

-• A survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that 65% of people who thoroughly completed Step 8 felt it was a turning point in their recovery journey, helping them better understand the impact of their addiction on others.
+- A survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that 65% of people who thoroughly completed Step 8 felt it was a turning point in their recovery journey, helping them better understand the impact of their addiction on others.

 Who Can Help Me Work the 8th Step of the 12-Step Program?